LMSW vs. LCSW – What’s the difference?

 Licensed Clinical Social Worker (LCSW)

-licensed clinical social worker may be a fit for someone looking to help people work through mental, emotional and/or behavioral concerns.
+A licensed clinical social worker (LCSW) license may be a good fit for someone looking to help people work through mental, emotional, or behavioral concerns.
 This license may enable LCSWs to diagnose clients and provide therapies or treatments independently.
-LCSWs may help clients accomplish goals like living with mental health disorders, working through trauma or overcoming substance abuse.
+LCSWs may help clients accomplish goals like living with mental health disorders, working through trauma, or overcoming substance abuse.

 What is an LCSW?